dagger/dagger/docs/introduction/1005-what_is_cue.md

 }
 ```

 In this example we&rsquo;ve declared that `#Person` is a _definition_, as denoted by the `#` sign.
 By doing so, we have _constrained_ the Person object to a specific set of fields, each a specific type.
 Definitions by default are _closed_ meaning that a `#Person` cannot contain any fields not specified in the definition.
-You will also notice that `Age?` now contains a `?` which denotes that this field as being _optional_.
+You will also notice that `Age?` now contains a `?` which denotes this field as being _optional_.

 Definitions themselves are _not_ exported to final output.
 To get concrete output, we&rsquo;ve declared that the field `Bob` _is_ a `#Person`, and using the _single_ `&` (not the same as logical AND via `&&`!) we _unified_ the `#Person` definition with an object whose _concrete values satisfy the constraints_ defined by that definition.